Certificate Monitor

 How to use

-SoftPerfect Certificate Monitor is a free desktop application that monitors TLS/SSL certificates on hosts you specify.
-It periodically connects to each host, retrieves the certificate and its chain, and evaluates overall health with a letter grade from A to F. The application runs entirely on your computer — your domain list and certificate details never leave your machine.
+SoftPerfect Certificate Monitor is a free desktop application that keeps an eye on the TLS/SSL certificates behind the hosts you care about, so an expired or misconfigured certificate never takes you by surprise.
+It periodically connects to each host, retrieves the certificate and its full chain, and sums up the health of each one with a letter grade from A to F. It works with ordinary domain names and with bare IP addresses, including the modern short-lived certificates now issued for IP addresses.
+Everything runs on your own computer – your host list and certificate details never leave your machine.

 Getting started